Returning to Court (Post-Decree Motions)

 - You will need to file your Motion with the Clerk of Courts.

-- You will also need to provide the Clerk of Courts with Instructions for Service of your Motion.
+- You will also need to provide the Clerk of Courts with Instruction for Service, which can be found on the Court’s Rules and Forms page.

 - Unless your motion is an emergency or you request an expedited hearing, you will have a pretrial scheduled within 2 months from the date you filed the motion.